looker/vizzy/src/VizzyUtils/Configuration/README.md

 This submodule defines various helpers for configuration/option management.

 ## API Reference
 Vizzy contains option-generation helpers of `make` and `depend` variants.

 ### makeOption
+The `make` variant should be used for unconditionally present configuration options.
+These options will always be visible, always apply a default value to the visualization `config`, and be able to accept dependent options.

 Available makeOptions: [makeToggle, makeString, makeNumber, makeColor, makeList, makeSmallList, makeRadio, makeDivider, makeNumberRange]

 ```